3 days / 20+ CE/CLE Hours

 February 22-24, 2024 | Meritage Resort and Spa, Napa, CA (In Person or Virtual)

-A 3-day experience dedicated to the education of professionals who plan for persons with disabilities and administer special needs trusts.
-This informative and interactive educational adventure benefits seasoned professionals as well as those just beginning their practice.
-You will have multiple opportunities to chat with nationally-renowned experts on all aspects of special needs planning and administration to ensure your move toward mastery in this complex yet rewarding field.
+A 3-day experience dedicated to educating professionals who plan for persons with disabilities and administer special needs trusts.
+This informative and interactive educational adventure benefits both seasoned professionals and those just beginning their practice.
+There are multiple opportunities to network with nationally-renowned experts on all aspects of special needs planning and administration to ensure your mastering this complex yet rewarding field.

-⦿ At least 20 of the nation’s leading experts on special needs administration and planning, public benefits, trust investment, health care coverage, and enhancing the quality of life for persons with disabilities.
+⦿ Over 20 of the nation’s leading experts on special needs planning will present on public benefits, administering SNTs, drafting SNTs, advocating for persons with disabilities, and enhancing the quality of life for persons with disabilities.

-⦿ The best sponsors and exhibitors in the world that provide services for attendees to assist them in becoming the best professional they can be in assisting persons with disabilities.
+⦿ The best sponsors and exhibitors in the world will assist attendees in supplying top-notch services to aid in their practice and assist persons with disabilities.

 "Thanks so much to you and Michele for putting on such a fantastic conference.
 Myself and the rest of the team had a lot of takeaways that we can implement directly into our practice."

 "Presenter knew his stuff and kept me interested! "